learning-zone/d3js-chart-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-#### Question.
-What is difference between domain, range and scale in d3.js?
+#### Q. What is difference between domain, range and scale in d3.js?
 **Domain**
 ```
 D for Domain, D for Data.